 Complacent Gaming Syndrome: Some players have pointed out that many plants are not very good except for a small handful, like Gloom Shrooms, Tall-Nuts, Cob Cannons, Blovers, and a small number of others, considering the mere amount of strategies that could be used to play this.
 This often comes more from those who've scored over 150 flags in Survival Endless than from standard play, in which they find a specific strategy and stick with it.
 Averted in the New Game+, where Crazy Dave will pick 3 plants at random that you have to pick (but not necessarily have to use).

-Giga-Gargantaurs are even worse.
+Giga-Gargantuars are even worse.
 They take significantly more to kill, and have crazed red eyes.
 Notably, they were put into Survival: Endless because the regular ones were too easy for early play.

 The Jack-in-the-Box Zombie can instantly destroy your defenses.

 Zombonis.
 They cannot be slowed by Snow Peas and Wintermelons, nor can they be stopped by Ice-shrooms or Kernel-pults' butter.
 They squash all your plants in the way and they are freaking fast!
-To top it off.
-They leave unplantable ice trail that needs to be melted with a jalapeno and said ice trail causes bobsled zombies to appear.
+To top it off, they leave an unplantable ice trail that needs to be melted with a jalapeno and said ice trail causes bobsled zombies to appear.
 Thankfully, Spikeweed and Spikerocks will finish them off in one hit should they run over one.
 And the ice disappears after a short period.

 Magnet-shrooms.
 They take away bucket heads, mining picks, ladders and football helmets, making many of your tougher and more expensive zombies get easily decimated.
 Starfruit and Threepeaters can attack other columns/rows, providing extra firepower and easily screwing up your imps should you choose to send them down a (seemingly) harmless row.

 Kernel-pults, due to their random chance of throwing butter that stuns your zombies, can become these should the Random Number God choose to be nasty and cause them to constantly chuck butter.
 Coupled with snow peas that slow your zombies from reaching them, and you may have a nightmare on your hands.

-Game Breaker: In the flash version's survival, the Fume-shroom and Sun-shroom combo becomes this at night.
+In the flash version's survival, the Fume-shroom and Sun-shroom combo becomes this at night.
 Sprinkle the cake with Grave Busters and Wall-nuts for success and profit.

 The Gloom-shroom/Garlic combo.
 The garlic diverts the zombies down to other lanes and clustered up together so that the Gloom-shroom can blast them.
-This can eliminate at least of 75% of the zombies types in the almanac.
+This can eliminate at least 75% of the zombies types in the almanac.
 Unfortunately, they don't stop Zombonis and Gargantuar, so keep some one-hitters and a front row of Spikerocks as buffer.

 The Spikeweed/Wall Nut combo.
 The zombies are kept on the spikeweed by the wall-nut, and the spikeweed destroys them with minimal losses.
 For even more fun, try upgrading that Spikeweed to Spikerock.

 Using the Hypno-shroom on any sufficiently powerful zombie.
 The Football Zombie is the most tempting target, though the Dancing Zombie is even better, with the back-up dancers also turned around.
 And the Jack-in-the-Box Zombie would mean no longer any risk of blasting your plants, and one free explosion against the other zombies if you're lucky.